jmariomejiap/codeChallenge/README.md

 # Code Challenge

-Code Challenge is a platform for testing small code problems and evaluate theirs solutions in real-time.
-It supports basic Authentication and  cookies.
+Code Challenge is a platform for testing small code problems and evaluate their solutions in real-time.
+It supports basic authentication and cookies.

-It is an Isomorphic application built using React, React-bootstrap, node.js, express and mongoDB.
+It is an Isomorphic application built using React, React-Bootstrap, Node.js, Express and MongoDB.

 ## Demo